 Help!
 I put down dandilion killer by scotts a week ago, but I have alot of crabgrass.

 What is the mixture of vinegar and soap for killing crabgrass?

 1 gallon white vinegar .
 Add 8 drops of liquid dish washing detergent (helps plant material absorb the liquid)

 Alright, then what do you do?
 Spray it on the plant? water the plant ?
 And how often?
 If that works I'm going to do it.
 Does it work on all weeds or just crabgrass? thanks a bunch

 We live in North Florida and have about 40% of our St Augustime lawn covered with Crabgrass.
 I would be interested in finding a way to kill the crabgrass without destroying or damaging the St Augustine grass.
-I read about the vinegar solution and wondered if this would work.
-If so, what is the mixture ?

 I am looking for a homemade crabgrass killer.